At Groupetude, we encourage our students to push their limits and discover that by working together, anything is possible.

 In her book, Angela Duckworth studies what leads to success, and one of the most important factors is deliberate practice.
 Deliberate practice: continuous improvement, the spirit of Kaizen; 1. it is extremely intentional 2. requires 100% focus 3. specific and immediate feedback 4. refinement, or reflection.

 The quality and frequency of practice are very important.
-This is why our programs invite students to a minimum of 2 (for teens) and 3 (for adults) sessions per week, while always focusing on a specific skills, approached from various angles.
+This is why our programs invite students to a minimum of 2 (adults) sessions per week, while always focusing on a specific skills, approached from various angles.
 Students will not only learn the principles of the language, but also understand and appropriate it for themselves.
 They will develop reflexes and long-term habits.

 Even if many of us study alone, in groups is where the learning really happens.